 itself very well.
 The area gets red and swollen (inflamed).

-H. pylori can also get the stomach to make more acid.
-Health experts don’t fully understand
+H. pylori can also cause the stomach to make more acid.
+Health experts don’t fully

 What causes H. pylori infection?